 Hannover Region promotes recruitment of foreign skilled workers

-There is a shortage of young talent and skilled workers are desperately sought after: It is becoming increasingly difficult for companies to find qualified trainees and employees.
+There is a shortage of young talent, skilled workers are desperately sought: It is becoming increasingly difficult for companies to find qualified trainees and employees.
 This is why, since 2021, the Hannover Region has been supporting local companies in recruiting and integrating new skilled workers and trainees from third countries such as Tunisia and Egypt.

 For Ulf-Birger Franz, Head of Economic Affairs, this is an important project - also in view of the current energy crisis:

-The potential of skilled workers from non-EU countries is currently hardly being exploited due to the complicated legal procedures, says the head of the economic department:
+The potential of skilled workers from non-EU countries is currently hardly being exploited due to the complicated legal procedures, the Head of Economic Affairs knows:

-"Small and medium-sized companies in particular can quickly lack the experience and personnel capacity torecruitskilled workersfrom abroad andsuccessfully integrate them into the company.
-With this pilot project, we are bringing all those involved for regional companies together at one table and reducing bureaucratic hurdles",
+"Small and medium-sized companies in particular can quickly lack the experience and personnel capacity to recruit skilled workers from abroad and successfully integrate them into the company.
+With the model project, we are bringing all those involved for regional companies together at one table and reducing bureaucratic hurdles."

-says Ulf-Birger Franz about the Hannover Region Economic Development Agency's partner network.
+Ulf-Birger Franz says of the Hannover Region Economic Development Agency's partner network.

 "With welcome events as well as diversity and onboarding training, we want to break down barriers and create a good basis for a sustainable working relationship for both the participating companies and the skilled workers," explains project manager Tornike Murtskhvaladze.